tri47/tri47.github.io/_posts/2020-05-16-how-a-machine-see-arts.md

 These are paintings that the machine has never seen before.
 It makes the prediction entirely by analysing the composition of the paintings and matching it with the artists' style.

-You can give it any random painting, and it will tell you whose style that painting is closest to.
-That is the core idea of Machine Learning - to enable machines to respond to situations they have never encountered.
+You can give the machine something you painted, and it will tell you whose style your painting is closest to.

+This is the core idea of Machine Learning - to enable machines to respond to situations they have never encountered.

 #### How does Deep Learning work?
 To explain, we look at a specific type of Deep Learning - Convoluted Neural Network.
 It is the most popular for image recognition task.